 Leaving London prepared

-In February 1980 I took a plane from London – Gatwick to Nairobi, the capital of Kenya.
+When in February 1980 I took a plane from London – Gatwick to Nairobi, the capital of Kenya I had no idea I would be restoring old photos in 2014.
 I was about to spend one week at a tented camp in the Masai Mara – safari memories never to be forgotten.

 Helping the flight crew

 In an effort to relieve my boredom and my numb bum, during the flight, I sent a request to the First Officer asking if I may spend a little time on the flight deck so that I could make sure we were headed in the right direction!
 He kindly granted my request – maybe he was bored too.
 The nearest I had got to understanding anything about flying was reading ‘Biggles’ stories when I was a schoolboy.
 Stories like ‘Biggles flies again’ and ‘Biggles flies undone’ amused rather than educated me.
 So I was relieved that the crew humoured me when I asked naïve questions like “How many gears does this thing have?”
 I was about to follow that up with ‘Which is reverse?’ but thought better of it.

 I was quite taken aback by the Captain’s response when I asked him if he ever felt stressed about his responsibility for the safety of the 250 passengers sitting behind him.
 He said he never gave them a second thought and that all he was concerned about was himself; his logic being that if he walks off the plane then the passengers will too.
 I couldn’t argue that.

 Into the heart of Africa

 At 1800 metres above sea level Nairobi can make you feel a bit dizzy until you acclimatise.
 And one drink can easily make you a bit tipsy.
 We only spent two nights in the Capital before setting off in a single-propeller engine light aircraft which took us across the Great Rift Valley to the Masai Mara game reserve.